Nightmare-ing/multirobots-simulation/README.md

 I think maybe it's better to implement a `EcpliseTraceController` class and then implement `DecentralizedController` for `EclipseTraceController` class, but I have no time.
 If you'd like, you can implement that.

+## `Simulation` class

+This class has four main components, `robots`, `controller`, `ani` for storing the animation instance, and single `fig` and `ax` for plotting this instance of simulation.
+I do animation with `matplotlib` and `matplotlib.animation`, more accurately, I use `matplotlib.animation.FuncAnimation`.
+To run the animation, three basic methods are required based on the official document.
+With this `show_animation` method, you can simulate multiple scene at the same time, just by creating multiple instances of `Simulation` class.

+## `main.py`

+In main function, I created three instances of `Simulation` class.
+Note that the initial position of robots for eclipse trace is not along the trace, but that's fine because it'll converge to the trace soon.